shaas6/printf/README.md

 Let's hope making a shell doesn't make me want to pull my hair out like this did!

 # Patrick's thoughts
+Our printf project is the first time that I really feel like we are implementing the skills learned at Holberton/DAE.
+At first I felt lost in a sea of imformation and challenges, but luckily I was paired with two great parteners.
+From multiple functions, to building repos, to solving edge cases, this project has truly been an education.
+This experience is the first step towards the ultimate goal of working with talented engineers on challenging albeit rewarding projects.